-Cottage Cheese – I normally pulse it smooth before using for a smooth spread like consistency.
+Cottage Cheese – I normally pulse it smooth before using it for a smooth spread like consistency.
+You can also use it as it is and can see both versions in this post.
 You can also use a lighter version of low-fat cream cheese.

 Veggies like spinach, mushroom, tomatoes add more texture and taste to this high protein cottage cheese omelette.

 Cooking spray to minimize the oil/butter, I use butter flavored cooking spray.